-Round nine of the 2014 MotoGP season takes place at Germany’s Sachsenring; a technical circuit whose combination of abrasive tarmac and fast left-hand turns make it one the most punishing tracks for tires.
+Round eight of the 2013 MotoGP season takes place at Germany’s Sachsenring; a slow yet technical circuit whose combination of abrasive tarmac and fast left-hand turns make it one the most punishing tracks for tyres.

-The imbalance in the number of left and right-hand turns at this circuit means asymmetric rear slicks are supplied.
-However the large difference in temperatures generated on the shoulders of the tires due to the many successive left-hand corners means the difference in compound hardness between the left and right shoulders of the rear slicks is greater than at other circuits.
-The rear slick options for the German Grand Prix are the soft and medium compound for the Open-class and Ducati entrants, and the medium and hard compound asymmetric rear slicks for the Factory Honda and Yamaha riders.
+The imbalance in number of left and right-hand turns at this circuit means asymmetric rear slicks are supplied.
+However the large variance in temperatures generated on the shoulders of the tyres due to the many successive left-hand corners means the difference in compound hardness between the left and right shoulders of the rear slicks is greater than at other circuits.
+As with other tracks that are deemed to be particularly harsh on tyres, all rear slicks for the German Grand Prix will be Bridgestone’s heat-resistant ‘Special Construction’ specification.

 Hiroshi Yamada - Manager, Bridgestone Motorsport Department

-“Sachsenring is a very demanding circuit for tires as it features long-radius corners where the bikes stay at high lean angles for long periods.
-In particular, the high-speed left-hand corners that sweep onto the back and main straights generate a lot of temperature in the left shoulder of the rear tire.
-To meet the demands of this circuit, asymmetric rear slicks with much harder rubber compounds on the left shoulder are provided, while the softer compounds on the right shoulder help retain tire temperature for maximum safety in the slow right-handers.
-Our front tire options will ensure good warm-up and grip for the cool morning sessions, and maximum front-end stability when the pace quickens.
-This is a short circuit with a relatively low average speed, but the stress placed on the tires and high abrasion levels means that a good bike setup and a riding style that uses the tires most effectively are crucial to getting a decent result here.”
+“Sachsenring is a very demanding circuit for tyres as it features long radius corners in which the bikes stay at large lean angles for long periods.
+In particular, the high-speed long left-handers that sweep onto the back straight and main straight generate a lot of temperature in the left shoulder of the rears.
+To meet the demands of this circuit, asymmetric rear slicks with much harder rubber compounds on the left shoulder are provided at this circuit, while the softer compounds on the right shoulder help retain tyre temperature for maximum safety in the slow right-handers.
+Our front tyre options will ensure good warm-up and grip for the cool morning sessions, and maximum front-end stability when the pace quickens.
+This is a short circuit with a relatively low average speed, but the stress placed on the tyres in conjunction with high tyre wear means finding a good bike setup, as well as a riding style that uses the tyres most effectively are crucial to getting a decent result here.”